We're an affiliate

 Did you know that cats can also be taught to walk on a leash? in this article, I will show you how to train a cat to walk on a leash.

 Yes, you read that right!
-Leashes do not just apply to canine companions, but you can take your cat on a walk as well!
+Leashes do not just apply to canine companions, you can take your cat on a walk as well!

-Though, just like a puppy that has not been trained on a leash, a cat that is put on a leash for the first time will be confused unless you teach him to be familiarized with it.
+However, just like a puppy that has not been trained on a leash, a cat that is put on a leash for the first time will be confused unless you teach him to be familiarized with it.

 Leash walking can be beneficial not only when you’re outside but also when traveling with your feline friend or taking them to the vet.